lengyueit/paper_pic/README.md

-# pic of my papers
+# picture of my papers